silverstripe/silverstripe-elemental/docs/en/advanced_setup.md

 `Fluent` module provides multiple options how to localise your content, but there is one option which is the best on average: `indirect localisation`.
 The only thing that will be localised directly is the `ElementalArea`relation.

+For the new Fluent 4.4, the ForeignKey data type has to be allowed to be translated.

 ```php
 class BlockPage extends Page
 {